 Actuarial Assumptions.
-The total pension liability was determined by an actuarial valuation performed, as of December 31, 2016, using the following actuarial methods and assumptions:
+The total pension liability was determined by an actuarial valuation performed, as of December 31, 2017, using the following actuarial methods and assumptions:

-Actuarial Cost Method Entry Age Normal
+Actuarial Cost Method Entry Age

+Normal

 Asset Valuation Method Market

+Actuarial Assumptions

-Actuarial Assumptions Interest Rate 7.50%
+Interest Rate 7.50%

-Salary Increases 3.75% to 14.50%
+Salary Increases 3.39% - 14.25%

-Cost of Living Adjustments 2.75%
+Cost of Living Adjustments 2.50%

-Inflation 2.75%
+Inflation 2.50%

-For nondisabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
-IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
-For disabled retirees, an IMRF specific mortality tables was used with fully generational projection scale MP-2014 (base year 2012).
-IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for nondisabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
-IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.
+For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
+For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
+For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.